fragoi/swarm-mesos/README.md

 ## How to

-1. Install the _swarm_ package from the dcos dashboard.
+1. Install the _swarm_ package from the dcos dashboard
 2. From the marathon dashboard, edit the configuration of the application he is trying to deploy
 3. Switch to JSON mode and paste the content of the file _swarm.json_